Resources, best practise & case studies for the retail industry

 Taskforce on Nature-related Financial Disclosures (TNFD)

-The Taskforce for Nature-related Financial Disclosures (TNFD) is a risk management and disclosure framework for organisations to report and act on nature-related risks such as biodiversity loss and other impacts to natural capital.
+The Taskforce on Nature-Related Financial Disclosures (TNFD) is a risk management and disclosure framework for organisations to report and act on nature-related risks such as biodiversity loss and other impacts to natural capital.
+The framework published its final recommendations in September 2023.
+Read more.

 CDP